Paulie-Aditya/pricebots/README.md

 # pricebots
-Written in python by Paulie, being rewritten in javascript by [code913](https://code913.devpage.me) for [napkin.io](https://napkin.io).
+Written in python by Paulie, being rewritten in javascript by [code913](https://code913.devpage.me) for [napkin.io](https://napkin.io) and [cloudflare workers](https://workers.cloudflare.com).
 Stuff may break because everything is being committed to the main branch.

 Setup:
 1. Create a napkin.io account (no credit card required).